 Alitalia was taken over by ITA Airways and no longer flies.
-To search for flights similar to Alitalia, click on the ITA Airways logo below or use our search form at the top of the page.
+To search for flights similar to Alitalia, click on the ITA Airways logo above or use our search form at the top of the page.

 Please note that you may continue to see Alitalia liveries on ITA Airways operated flights.

 Alitalia was the national carrier of Italy.
 The airline had two hubs, one at Leonardo da Vinci–Fiumicino Airport (FCO) and one at Milan Linate Airport (LIN).
 Alitalia Airlines offered flights across Europe and to parts of North Africa and Asia.
 Overall, the airline flew to more than 90 destinations across these areas.

-The airline's history dated back to 1947 when the 'old' Alitalia operated flights as the national carrier of Italy until it ceased operations in 2009.
+The airline's history dates back to 1947 when the 'old' Alitalia operated flights as the national carrier of Italy until it ceased operations in 2009.
 Once the old Alitalia was declared bankrupt, the airline name and brand were bought by a group of investors who relaunched Alitalia as a new airline but with the same branding (ITA Airways).

 The airline launched flights in 2009 and carried nearly 50 million passengers in its first two years of flying.
 Upon the launch of the new Alitalia, the airline acquired another struggling Italian airline and its main competitor at the time, Air One.
 Air One offered low-cost flights across Europe and — with its regional subsidiary Air One CityLiner — domestic flights within Italy.
 When Alitalia acquired Air One, it took on both Air One and Air One CityLine.
-Each airline remained as separate brands, however, Air One CityLiner was rebranded Alitalia CityLiner to distinguish the difference between the international offering from Alitalia and the regional offering from CityLiner.
+Each airline remained a separate brand, however, Air One CityLiner was rebranded Alitalia CityLiner to distinguish the difference between the international offering from Alitalia and the regional offering from CityLiner.

 The airline was part-owned by Etihad Airways and was one of the member airlines of the Etihad Airways Partner alliance.
 Alitalia Airlines was also a member of the SkyTeam airline alliance.